DCASE-REPO/DESED_task/recipes/dcase2024_task4_baseline/README.md

 python train_pretrained.py --fast_dev_run
 ```

-⚠ All baselines scripts assume that your data is in `../../data` folder in `DESED_task` directory.
+⚠ all baselines scripts assume that your data is in `../../data` folder in `DESED_task` directory.
 If your data is in another folder, you will have to change the paths of your data in the corresponding `data` keys in YAML configuration file in `conf/sed.yaml`.
 Note that `train_sed.py` will create (at its very first run) additional folders with resampled data (from 44kHz to 16kHz)
 so the user need to have write permissions on the folder where your data are saved.

 🧪 Hyperparameters can be changed in the YAML file (e.g. lower or higher batch size). <br>
 A different configuration YAML (for example `sed_2.yaml`) can be used in each run using `--conf_file="confs/sed_2.yaml` argument. <br>
-The default directory for checkpoints and logging can be changed using `--log_dir="./exp/2021_baseline`.

-It uses very few batches and epochs so it won't give any meaningful result.

 ### Baseline Novelties Short Description